vmware-tanzu/secrets-manager/docs/_pages/0230-encrypt.md

 state of our system.

-By the time of this writing **VSecM Inspector** is not an official **VMware Secrets Manager** component, so we’ll piggyback on a `Deployment` manifest that was used in a former workshop.
+By the time of this writing **VSecM Inspector** is not an official **VMware Secrets Manager** component, so we'll piggyback on a `Deployment` manifest that was used in a former workshop.
 When we have an `vsecm-inspector` pod that we can officially use for diagnostic purposes, this paragraph will be edited to reflect that too.

-Yet, for now, let’s deploy the workshop version of it.
+Yet, for now, let's deploy the workshop version of it.

 ```bash
 # Switch to the VMware Secrets Manager repo: